rfay/randyfay.com/sites/all/modules/tag1quo/README.txt

 OVERVIEW
 --------
 This module sends information about your website to Tag1 Consulting as part of their Quo offering.
 It tracks which modules and themes you have in your codebase, watching for Drupal LTS notifications and upstream releases to ensure that any applicable fixes are available to your site in a timely manner.
-With this module properly installed and configured, Tag1 will notify you whenever security patches and patches should be applied.
+With this module properly installed and configured, Tag1 will notify you whenever security patches should be applied.

 Data is securely sent to Tag1.
 This requires that cron is configured on your website (https://www.drupal.org/cron), and that OpenSSL support for PHP is